April 1, 2021

 - Residents gone more than 24 hours are looked at as a new admission or readmission to the facility and may have to quarantine, based on CDC guidance.

-The updated MDH guidance can be found at the Long-term Care Guidance for Outings webpage.
+The updated MDH guidance can be found at the Long-term Care Guidance for Outings (link expired) webpage.

 In other guidance news, MDH also made updates March 30 to guidance for assisted living-type facilities that allows residents who are fully vaccinated to dine and participate in activities closer than 6 feet while still wearing masks as appropriate.
 (See COVID-19 Guidance for Dining and Activities in Assisted Living Settings (PDF) (link expired).